All Episodes

 So stop fretting it.

-Trump's not gonna be anywhere.
+Trump's not going to be anywhere.

 And did you see where Turkey shot down a military jet of Archduke Ferdinand?

-Archduke Ferdinand's uh military jet shot down over.
+Archduke Ferdinand's military jet shot down over.

-It's just my way of saying that everybody thinks I mean, everybody.
+It's just my way of saying that everybody thinks, I mean, everybody.

 You know, it is amazing to me.